Principles of Databases

 contact_mail Contact

-Nowadays, I only use email for emergency situations, such as pet emergencies, personal tragedies, etc. For matters related to our course, you’re advised to see me before or after class, during my office hours, or by appointment.
+Nowadays, I only use email for emergency situations, such as a pet emergencies, personal tragedies, etc. For matters related to our course, you’re advised to see me before or after class, during my office hours, or by appointment.
 My contact info is listed in the Preamble.